Updated May 2026:

-The fishing piers at Bill Burton Fishing Pier State Park are closed in both Dorchester and Talbot Counties due to structural safety concerns.
-Shoreline and trail access is open on the Talbot County side of the park and the pedestrian access to the Visitor Center boardwalk is open on the Dorchester County side.
+Due to safety concerns, both fishing piers at Bill Burton Fishing Pier State Park (in Dorchester and Talbot Counties) and the Dorchester County boardwalk to Sailwinds Park are closed due to structural safety concerns.
+Shoreline and trail access is open on the Talbot County side of Bill Burton Fishing Pier State Park.

 Planning for New Amenities at Bill Burton State Park